2023 EXHIBITION

 What We Hold On To

-Walking In the Grey
+Walking In the Gray

 Work In Progress